 Exhibit 2 displays the age and gender breakdown of the MEDD.
-Exhibit # displays the number of males and females in each age group, with Exhibit # displaying the percentage of the total population each age group makes up.
+It displays the number of males and females in each age group, as well as the percentage of the total population each age group makes up.

 Exhibit 2: MEDD Population Breakdown by Age and Gender